-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, crime meets punishment, only to end up in a head-on collision with the prison whose only regular break is with reality.

-Hard Time is the only game I've ever played whose character creation screen lets you choose to be a child abuser, a terrorist or a rapist.
+Hard Time is the only game I've ever played whose character creation screen lets you choose to be a child abuser, a terrorist, or a rapist.
 You don't have to be, of course.
-You can simply be a drug abuser, a vandal, or be in trouble for prostitution - though Hard Time doesn't specify what part of the... ahem... transaction led to your arrest and incarceration at the brutal Southtown Correctional Facility.
+You can simply be a drug abuser, a vandal, or in trouble for prostitution—though Hard Time doesn't specify what part of the transaction led to your arrest and incarceration at the brutal Southtown Correctional Facility.

 It also doesn't tell you what drugs are in the water supply.
 At a guess?
 All of them.